By Jessica Bubenheim, on 18 May 2021

-- Improve communication with the client.
-In the case of marketing agencies, it is essential to develop a marketing plan jointly with the client, to ensure that it meets their expectations and needs.
-Throughout the project, client and agency can refer to the plan to follow the evolution of the actions.
+- Improve communication with clients.
+It is essential for marketing agencies to develop a marketing plan with the client in order to ensure that it meets the client's needs and expectations.
+Throughout the project, the client and agency can refer to the plan to track the evolution of the process.

 The first step to creating your plan is to analyze the current situation your company is in.
-An effective online marketing plan always starts with a research phase.
+An effective online marketing plan always starts with research.

 During this phase, you should aim to answer the following questions:

-- What are the products and services we offer?
-What is the unique selling proposition of the company?
+- What are the products and services we offer and what is the unique selling proposition (USP) of the company?

 - What have we done so far in our online marketing and what results have we obtained with it?
 What are people saying about us online?